Package

 The Helix store is kept intentionally simple; we can manipulate the store in a very restricted manner - the only thing we can do to interact with store is to dispatch an action, and calculating of the next state is a pure computation.
 Sometimes, however, it might be necessary to do more than such a thing, and state manipulation might be accompanied by some effectful tasks, especially in a real-world app.

 For such a needs, Helix offers the way to extend store's functionality via almost arbitrary effectful computation: Middlewares.
 A Helix middleware is a bunch of effectful computations which can be inserted in various points in dispatching - reducer - state update flow.
-Via middlewares, we can do almost arbitrary effectful task, as long as it is captured by the HooM m monad.
+Via middlewares, we can do almost arbitrary effectful task, as long as it is captured by the HookM m monad.
 For instance, we can do:

 • logging a value to the console